migarciaduran/FaithFundamentals/Markdown/FoF_Lessons/FoF_L13.md

 **c.
 Governments - set up by God** - Romans 13:1

 *"Let every person be in subjection to the governing authorities.
-For **there is no authority except from God, and those which exist are established by God**."*
+For established by God**."*

 |                                                                          |